Hanan-Fadel/Password-Generator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.

+# Demo for the APP available on this link:
+password-generator-c8axf56lo-hanan-fadel.vercel.app

 ## Development server
 1- Install angular cli globally by running this command: npm install -g @angular/cli